-Helping students develop the skills and attitudes they need to adapt to a changing world and the demands of their future employers is critical to their success in many facets of life.
+Today’s job landscape is ever-changing.
+Employers are always changing their demands.
+That is why the employees of the future have to be well-equipped with various competencies even when they are students.
+Those can be detrimental to their future successes.
 The effectiveness of teaching in the post-digital era is strongly connected with the ability to create cognitive-transferable learning experiences, emotionally safe learning environments, and promoting an autonomy-focused approach for self-regulated learning.

-But how to increase student motivation and engagement to ensure that these objectives are met?
+But how can instructors and mentors increase student motivation and engagement to ensure that these objectives are met?

 In this article, we present the most relevant, actionable strategies for increasing student motivation and engagement.
 Let these strategies augment your own to help prepare students for the next crucial stages of their lives.